Zoya Shabarova: Scientific achievements

-The works, in which Zoe with her apprentices developed reactions occurring in supramolecular complexes of biopolymers, received worldwide acknowledgment.
+The works, in which Zoya Shabarova with her apprentices developed reactions occurring in supramolecular complexes of biopolymers, received worldwide acknowledgment.
 They dealt with ultrafast matrix-dependent assembling of genetic structures, obtaining small single-stranded DNA fragments, directional modificating of sugar-phosphate backbone, including opportunity to specific cleavage of phosphodiester bonds, modificating DNA-duplexes to be able to form covalent bonds with DNA-recognizing proteins without external exposure.
 After inventing an automatic synthesizer of oligonucleotides, chemical ligation of synthetic DNA blocks was elaborated.
 Shabarova’s technic was being used to synthesize modified DNA, which are resistant to the action of enzymes.
 These studies allowed further supplying the Russian scientific institutes with oligonucleotides with a particular sequence and appropriate modifications.
 Moreover, research in this area contributed to the development of "protein traps", gene expression modulators, antivirals, antitumors and other drugs based on modified nucleic acids.
 The unique approach to design DNA-based substrates and inhibitors allowed to scrutinize enzymes' active sites.

 Furthermore, methods for activating oligonucleotides in aqueous media to construct nonradioactive probes for medicine diagnostics had been also discovered.
 In addition, approaches to change the rate of protein synthesis in living systems by injecting specific oligonucleotides had been elaborated, too.

 Shabarova also studied the chemical foundations of the construction of recombinant RNAs, including region-specific cleavage of the RNA chain and chemical ligation of fragments on a complementary matrix.
 Along with it, revertase protein explored in 1970, which is able to synthesize DNA on the RNA matrix from any given position, was investigated.
 Due to this study, an idea of the life cycle of some viruses was conceived (marked with USSR State Prize for the cycle of works, 1979).
 Together with D.G.
 Knorre, R.I.
 Salganik, N.I.
 Grineva, she was awarded the Lenin Prize of the USSR (1990) for the cycle of works "Creating the foundations of targeted modification of genetic structures".